Little Corn Island Sport Fishing

-While prices for 1/2 day trips elsewhere can run in the hundreds of dollars, plying the waters off of LC can be less than half that cost.
-Prices vary but you should have no trouble booking your fishing trip once you arrive.
+While prices for 1/2 day trips elsewhere can run in the hundreds of dollars, fishing the waters of Little Corn Island can be less than half that cost.
+Prices can vary and you should have no trouble booking your fishing trip once you arrive.